getodk/aggregate/README.md

 ### Configure

+1. If you are running Java 9, make sure you also have Java 8 installed.
+Aggregate will not compile with Java 9.

 1. Copy `gradle.properties.example` to a `gradle.properties` file at the root of the project and fill in your setup configuration

     | Key | Valid values | Description |